-Departmental and Instructor Course Requirements, Evaluation Methods and Grading Policy:

-There are projects and/or assignments associated with this course as well as a Final Exam.
+Departmental and Instructor Course Requirements, Evaluation Methods and Grading Policy: There are projects and/or assignments associated with this course as well as a Final Exam.
 Each assignment must be completed and turned in by the due date.
-Check the Schedule below for details.
-Students are required to attend a minimum of 4 community leadership meetings during the each semester.
-Check the meeting page on the instructor's website (http://www.odessa.edu/dept/management/sjones/meetings.htm)for a list of organizations, meeting dates and times, and instructions.
+Students are required to attend a minimum of 4 community leadership meetings during each semester.
+Check the calendar page located on the instructor's website for a list of organizations, meeting dates and times, and instructions.